NiceTwice/checkers-AI/README.md

 # checkers-AI
-Implementation of minMax AI algorithm for checkers
+Implementation of minMax AI algorithm with alpha-beta optimisation for checkers